Nazarii-Lutsiv/task-home-angl/README.md

 # Demo task

-**Project created for learning aim to test angular framework for ability to create SPA and providing REST API technology.** <br/>
+**Project created for learning aim to test angular framework for ability to create SPA with login page (used JWT) and providing REST API technology.** <br/>

 As a back-end side with REST API is a project implemented with Spring framework.
 You can see the project by going over this [link.](https://github.com/Nazarii-Lutsiv/boot-ng-server.git)

-## Future upgrade

-Add logination page and add ability logination on back side by spring security

 ## Version of Angular